dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into an image, which you can run in any Linux environment.
+Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into an image, which you can run in any host.

 The only requirement to get your application running in 99% of the time is that you also need to have Docker installed on that host.

+Docker itself can only run on Linux.

 Docker also gives you tools so you can share your image with others with ease.

 That is I think the most simple explanation I could think of how to describe Docker to you.

-There is obviously much more to Docker than I have managed to describe in that short description, but we will focus mostly on these aspects of Docker in this presentation, since these are the most useful features that you should be familiar with if you want to boost your development experience with Drupal using Docker.
+There is obviously much more to Docker than I have managed to describe in that short description, but we will focus mostly on these aspects of Docker in this presentation, since these are the most important features that you should be familiar with if you want to boost your development experience with Drupal using Docker.

+---

+SWITCH SLIDE

+---

+But wait a minute, you said that Docker can only run on Linux?
+But what if I'm using Windows or Mac, will I not be able to use Docker then?

 ---